 The general consensus on this topic appears to be that a corporation should wait at least 24-36 hours before sending an email follow-up.
 Moreover, journalists have made it plain that email is their preferred mode of communication on a regular basis.
 Hopefully, you can understand why.
 Even if you have a journalist’s phone number, it’s ideal to follow up via email.

 It’s pointless to keep harassing journalists with follow-up emails.
-It’s even worse if you keep harassing them over the phone – this is a sure-fire way to get blacklisted.
+It’s even worse if you keep harassing them over the phone – this is a surefire way to get blacklisted.
 Keep in mind that, including your original email, three emails about the same thing are plenty.
 After that, it’s safe to assume that the recipient is not interested.
-The contact details you have for this person are incorrect, or they’ve left the outlet they were working for.
+Alternatively, it’s possible that the contact details you have for this person are incorrect, or they’ve left the outlet they were working for.

 7) Avoid name-dropping big names, events, or topics